 Malcolm Tattersall was born in Wangaratta, Victoria, Australia, and grew up in country Victoria.
-He worked for a few years in electronics and computing in Melbourne before commencing studies in music at Melbourne University in 1976.
+He worked for a few years in communications engineering and computing in Melbourne before commencing studies in music at Melbourne University in 1976.
 After a decade teaching recorder in Melbourne, he moved to Townsville, North Queensland, with his family in 1990.

 Although he was primarily a teacher and performer for twenty-five years and is still actively involved in music, writing has been a regular activity for almost as long and has become a major part of his life.

 Malcolm was one of the foundation recorder students at Melbourne University.
 As an undergraduate there he also studied composition with Barry Conyngham and Peter Tahourdin.

 He maintained an active interest in composing and arranging, especially for woodwinds, and established Cootamundra Music in 1982 to publish his music.
 His performing and compositional activities came together in 2002 in his first CD, Music for Reflection.
 He has been broadcast as both performer and composer by ABC Classic FM and ABC local radio 4QN.
 He is a writer member of APRA and has been represented by the Australian Music Centre since 2003.

 He has taught recorder, flute, saxophone and clarinet in Townsville schools and privately, and has performed regularly in ensembles including Blue Moon and baroque chamber group The Telemann Ensemble (recorder and flute).
 He has also sung with the Oratorio Choir (1993-97 and again in 2006) and project choirs (e.g. Faure Requiem, 2020), and played baritone sax in the Stokes-Nicholson Big Band, 1997-2004.